ABOUT THE BULLETIN OF CANADIAN PETROLEUM GEOLOGY (BCPG)

 The Bulletin of Canadian Petroleum Geology (BCPG) is published quarterly by the Canadian Society of Petroleum Geologists.
 BCPG aims to be the journal of record for papers dealing with all aspects of petroleum geology, broadly conceived, with a particularly (though not exclusively) Canadian focus.
 International submissions are encouraged, especially where a connection can be made to Canadian examples.

-Manuscripts for BCPG should be submitted online through the Editorial Manager™ submission and review system (http://bcpg.edmgr.com), where new users can easily register.
+Manuscripts for BCPG should be submitted online through the Editorial Manager™ submission and review system (http://bcpg.edmgr.com), where authors, as new users, can easily register.
 Submitted manuscripts must not have been published or submitted simultaneously elsewhere, and should make minimal use of previously published material.

 For multiple-authored manuscripts, it is the responsibility of the corresponding author to ensure that all authors have read and approved the submitted version.
 It is expected that all persons listed has authors will have contributed substantively to the research and the preparation of the manuscript.
 The practice of “honorary authorship” is a form of scientific misconduct and is to be avoided.

 As of spring, 2012, authors may submit manuscripts for the following paper series.
 BCPG Articles are full-length reports on original research.
 BCPG Reviews are full-length syntheses of aspects of petroleum geology or Canadian sedimentary basins.
 Manuscripts for Articles or Reviews normally should not exceed 50 pages, excluding tables and figures.
 In some cases, longer manuscripts may be considered at the discretion of the Editors.
 Extensive descriptive or methods sections may be set in smaller type or placed in appendices.
+Both BCPG Articles and Reviews are considered to be “regular” papers within Editorial Manager™.
 BCPG Explorations are short articles, not exceeding 10 manuscript pages, excluding tables and figures.
 These may include research reports or manuscripts on new methods, ideas, or areas of study.
-Discussion and Reply exchanges on papers already published in BCPG are welcome.
+These short articles are considered “Notes” within Editorial Manager™.
+Discussion and Reply exchanges concerning papers already published in BCPG are welcome.
 These should be brief and to the point, each not exceeding 10 manuscript pages including figures and tables, and should be submitted within six months of the publication of the paper being discussed.
 BCPG does not publish book reviews.

 Authors must follow submission instructions.
 Otherwise, manuscripts will be returned for further work or be rejected.